mic-max/micmax.pw/_drafts/diy/future-house-plans.md

 - put shower handle on wall opposite to head, so you can turn on without getting wet
 - heat lamp
 - hot air vent that I can stand under when it's cold to dry off
+- put toilet in separate little room so people can use sink and shower while pooper. it also helps contain the poop when you flush into the room.
+- sensor to turn light on, vary brightness depending on time of day.

 outdoor courtyard in the middle of the house stone